 Computed tomography is an imaging test that uses X-rays and a computer to make detailed images of the body.
 A CT scan shows details of the bones, muscles, fat, and organs.
 CT scans are more detailed than standard X-rays.

-Deep brain stimulation (DBS) is a type of therapy that uses electrical stimulation to treat neurological conditions such as Parkinson disease (PD), essential tremor, and multiple sclerosis.
-It can ease symptoms and decrease the amount of medications you need, and improve your quality of life.
+Deep brain stimulation (DBS) is a type of therapy that uses electrical stimulation to treat neurological conditions such as Parkinson disease (PD), tremors, and dystonia.
+It can ease symptoms and decrease the amount of medicines you need, and improve your quality of life.

 An EEG is a procedure that detects abnormalities in your brain waves, or in the electrical activity of your brain.